Seaman arrested after cocaine seizure at Port of Tauranga

-A man has been arrested for allegedly attempting to smuggle approximately 13kg of cocaine through the Port of Tauranga.
+A seaman has been arrested for allegedly attempting to smuggle approximately 13kg of cocaine through the Port of Tauranga.

 The man was arrested last week and appeared in the Tauranga District Court on Thursday charged with importation, and possession for supply, of a Class A controlled drug, New Zealand Customs said in a statement.